TIBCOSoftware/js-docker/kubernetes/README.md

 postgresql             ClusterIP   10.100.26.80   <none>        5432/TCP         4m
 ```

-31562 is the NodePort for the jasperreports-server service in the PORT(S) column.
+31562 indicated above is the NodePort for the jasperreports-server service in the PORT(S) column.

 So login via: